bagrounds/obsidian-github-publisher-sync/content/books/the-art-of-fear.md

 ---
 aliases:
   - The Art of Fear
+title: The Art of Fear
 Author: "[[Kristen Ulmer]]"
 share: true
 ---
 [ home](/index.md) > [ books](/books/index.md) > The Art of Fear
 # The Art of Fear
-_Why Considering Fear Won't Work and What to Do Instead_
+_Why Conquering Fear Won't Work and What to Do Instead_
 ## Content
 ### Part I
 #### 1.